 Cultural: appreciate cultural influences; participate in culture opportunities; understand, accept, respect and celebrate diversity.

 Pupils embed the core values of Chiltern Academy and are mindful of one another’s views, demonstrating tolerance to differences in opinions.
 We encourage pupils to be reflective learners, showing curiosity and a thirst for knowledge in order to improve as individuals.
 This enables them to develop holistically and become active participants in modern British life.
-This is a real strength in the school and is embedded in the curriculum through drop down ‘thematic days’ across the year, tutor time activities, educational visits, pupil leadership, an extensive extra-curricular programme, electives, and the assembly programme
+This is a real strength in the school and is embedded in the curriculum through the year during tutor time activities, educational visits, pupil leadership, enrichment week, an extensive extra-curricular programme, electives and the assembly programme

 To promote spiritual development, all pupils study Religious Education at Key Stage 3.
 This encourages pupils to reflect on their own beliefs and those of others.
 Christianity, Islam, Buddhism, Judaism, Hinduism and Sikhism are studied.
 The diversity of faiths represented within Chiltern Academy is rich, with pupils demonstrating respect for others' faiths, feelings and values.
 One of the ways this is reflected is through the acknowledgement and celebration of religious festivals through the assembly programme and curriculum time.
 All pupils study a full range of creative subjects at Key Stage 3 including Art, Music, Performing Arts, and Engineering, allowing them to engage their imaginations and be creative in their learning.

 Character and a shared culture are developed through the House System based on our STEM specialism.
 The houses are based on engineers Robert Dyson, Beatrice Shilling, Hedy Lamarr, and Ross Brawn.
 The school strives to ensure it is fully inclusive and we achieve this by ensuring all pupils have a strong sense of association with their house and that pupils are able to succeed and show resilience in failure.
-Each house has its own identity, including a bespoke emblem and badge which they wear with pride.
-Pupils develop character within their houses by participating in House assemblies, collectively striving towards a shared purpose in their house name, learning and demonstrating the characteristics of the house founders, and taking part and competing in inter-house competitions such as performing, sporting and learning culture through Steps to Success.
+Pupils develop character within their houses by participating in House assemblies, Chiltern Champion character and values activities during form time, collectively striving towards a shared purpose in their house name, and taking part and competing in inter-house competitions, which are based around subjects.
+Please see our House Calendar.

 As part of our character development opportunities, Chiltern Academy has a Charitable Giving programme which helps teach pupils key life skills to support them in being happy and active members of society.
-We commit to at least six opportunities over the course of the year to raise money for our two school charities ‘Vita Artes’ and ‘Luton and Dunstable Hospital Helipad Appeal.’
-The pupils have set up and ran a number of events to raise money, such as our annual Christmas fayre, film nights, parental coffee mornings, bake sales, non-school uniform days and book fairs.
+We work with local charities such as 'Luton and Dunstable Hospital' to raise money for various causes.
+We also support local charities such as 'Luton Foodbank' and 'Level Trust'.
+The pupils have set up and ran a number of events to raise money, such as our movie nights, parental coffee mornings, bake sales, non-school uniform days, summer fair, carol singing and talent shows.

 Enrichment and Electives